marimeireles/psychonautgirl/opensource_internships.md

 #### connections

 - DISC is working towards something like this?
 I think something is being layed out.
 I need to ask on the next meeting that will happen 30.06.22 and update
+    - no updates in the meeting, waitin for input from chat
 - In the last PyLadies meeting I've brought up the topic in a very raw form, but the girls seem to be interested in helping the research idea.
 Maren seems like it'd be happy to hold workshops for the development of this idea.
 I have to get in touch with Paloma because she did a similar project in saucelabs building a tool to tell how "complete" your open source repository is and this is some way of improving or measuring health in the ecossystem.

 ## ethos of open source